Stuycs-K/final-project-10-linc-negronm/WORKLOG.md

 ## 6/5

 Made a minimum requirement for enemies killed to advance to the next room, created the basics of a TreasureTile class to give random buffs to the player, write code for a character select screen.

+## 6/9

+Created the mage class and its abilities.